Picking Wedding Shoes that Are Uncomfortable

 Forgetting to Bring a Spare

 Wearing high heels the entire evening isn’t going to work out for anyone, and walking around barefoot might not be an option depending on the location of your reception.
-It’ll definitely won’t be practical to wear high heels while you’re getting glammed up by your glam squad.
-A comfy pair of slippers or our Priscilla lace slippers might be the best choice pre-wedding ceremony.
+Opt for a pair of ballet wedding flats like the Fiona that is comfortable for all-day wear.
 Change into a glamorous pair of high heels for the ceremony to bring out the inner princess in you.
 Besides, it’s always an added bonus to be an extra couple of inches taller for that picture perfect first kiss.

 When buying a basket of flip flops for your guests don’t forget what you’re going to wear on the dance floor.
 So, when you’re packing your bridal bag don’t forget to throw in a lovely and comfortable pair of bridal sandals to switch into for when your feet just can’t take it anymore and are in desperate need of a break when you’re on the dance floor.
-If you’re a boho chic bride, the Greecian inspired Agatha sandal will transform you into a Greek goddess.
 Vintage brides will adore the crystal jewels on our lovely Luna wedding sandal while glamorous brides adore the sparkling oval cut sparkles and pearls on our Hera sandal.

 If you’re a bridal flats girl, our best seller the Adora flat will be perfect for you.
-Vintage brides will fall head over heels (not literally), for the Jackie flat with crystal stones and a something blue center stone.
 Our bridal sandals and flats have extra padding on the sole, so they are super comfortable on the dance floor, and they are stylish too!
-Trust us; you’ll be thankful you (or your Maid of Honor) thought ahead before the night is over.
+Trust us- you’ll be thankful you (or your Maid of Honor) thought ahead before the night is over.

 Not Matching Your Dress